 Doctorate Programs in Psychology

+Course requirements vary, but many programs either require or recommend prior coursework in experimental psychology, research methods, statistical methods, and the natural, physical and social sciences along with a bachelor's or master's degree.
+Previous research experience is also beneficial.
 To earn their doctorate, students take required coursework and also participate in research projects, usually in their specific area of study.
 Required courses may cover:

 - Developmental Psychology